 Let’s be honest, for a first time visitor the easiest and quickest way to get to the ground is by taxi.
 If you don’t mind sharing a cab then just ask anyone you see wearing a Liverpool top if they fancy jumping in with you and you’ll be there in no time.

 I won’t bother giving you driving instructions as sat-navs and phones are a lot more accurate than my directions, but sufficed to say if you don’t use either of them then you’ll be wanting to get into Liverpool before following the signs to the ‘Stadia’ (Everton’s ground Goodison Park is nearby).
-There’s no parking directly outside Anfield but you’ll be able to park on some streets about fifteen minutes walk away.
+There’s no parking directly outside Anfield but you’ll be able to park a short walk away as detailed in our guide on Parking Near Anfield Stadium.

 The Soccerbus is a convenient way to get to the ground with other fans.
 It runs from Sandhills Station, which is reachable on the Merseyrail Northern Line.
 It runs for two hours before the match and just under an hour afterwards.
 At the time of writing it costs 50p and so is probably the most cost-effective way of getting to Anfield on a match day.